As Good as Dead (1995 film): Plot

-The next day Ron returns with groceries and they go to the hotel to get a picture of Aaron to show to Eddie Garcia.
+The next day Ron and Susan to the hotel to get a picture of Aaron to show to Eddie Garcia.
 She is surprised that Ron is given the key to Aaron's room simply by asking for it.
-In the room Susan finds a picture of Edgar with a man she believes to be Aaron so they leave.
+In the room Susan finds a picture of Edgar with a man she believes to be Aaron.
 She insists on showing the picture around the hospital alone while Ron goes to Eddie Garcia's apartment, where Ron explains that he can relate to Eddie because he was also fired from a hospital for stealing drugs.
 Eddie tries to escape, but Ron catches him and throws him off the fire escape to his death.

-Ron picks Susan up from the hospital and drivers her to Eddie's place, where they find police surrounding the building and are told that Eddie committed suicide.
+Ron picks Susan up from the hospital and drives her to Eddie's place, where they find police surrounding the building and are told that Eddie committed suicide.
 The attorneys inform Edgar Warfield of the suicide and that the hospital is willing to settle because it appears to be an admission of guilt.
 Edgar calls Susan and arranges to meet her to scatter the ashes over the ocean before his flight departs.

 Ron becomes suspicious because of Susan's avoidance of the police, so Susan invents a story for her new persona "Nicole" about being a convicted shoplifter.
 Ron urges her to confess more, but she convinces him to rush to the meeting with Edgar.
-On the ride there, he accuses her of using Susan for her money.
-She denies it, but he accuses her further of trying to shake down the family to get some of the insurance money, revealing that he is Aaron Warfield and caused the death of Susan because she refused to lend him money.
+On the ride there, he accuses her of using Susan for her money and of trying to shake down the family to get some of the insurance money, revealing that he is Aaron Warfield and caused the death of Susan because she refused to lend him money.
 He is also jealous of his father Edgar's closer relationship with his physical therapist Henry, the man shown in the photograph with him, and proposes that they join forces to take Edgar's money.
-Ultimately, Susan refuses to join him and runs over to Edgar, confessing to him that she is Susan.
-Completely losing it, Aaron declares his intention to kill both Susan and Edgar and get away with his crimes for good, and attempts to throw Susan off a cliff into the ocean.
+Susan refuses to join him and runs over to Edgar, confessing to him that she is Susan.
+Completely losing it, Aaron declares his intention to kill both Susan and Edgar and attempts to throw Susan off a cliff into the ocean.
 Edgar pulls them back from the brink and Aaron attempts to throw his father off the edge as well.
 Susan finally stops him by throwing Nicole's ashes in Aaron's eyes, blinding him, and as a result, Aaron himself ends up accidentally stumbling and falling off the edge of the cliff to his death.
 Susan loses her job but avoids felony charges and finally gets a chance to get to know her father.